Classical and quantum chaos in bean- and peanut-shaped billiards: Classical analysis

 Having defined the geometry of the bean and peanut billiards, we now turn to their classical dynamics.

-\section{Classical Analysis}
+\section{Classical analysis}

-Classical chaos is a phenomenon in nature where deterministic systems display unpredictable behaviour because of sensitivity to ICs\cite{strogatz2016nonlinear, lorenz1972predictability, Sivakumar2017}.
+Classical chaos refers to a phenomenon in which deterministic systems\textemdash governed by precise laws\textemdash are extremely sensitive to tiny errors in ICs, causing arbitrarily close trajectories to separate rapidly\cite{strogatz2016nonlinear}.
 A notable example of such chaotic systems can be found in physical and mathematical billiards, which are classified as Hamiltonian systems.
-And in Hamiltonian systems, there is a natural invariant measure, so the ``volume'' in phase space is preserved\footnote{This property is known as Liouville's theorem, which states that the phase space density of an ensemble of trajectories remains constant as the system evolves.}.
+These systems have a natural invariant measure, preserving the ``volume'' in phase space.

-Here, rather than constantly monitoring the ball's position and velocity on the frictionless surface, we analyse the measure-preserving billiard map\footnote{A billiard map is a discrete-time map that captures the state of the system immediately after each reflection off the boundary.}.
-This map reduces the phase space to a simpler form, focusing only on the boundary of the billiard and the angles of reflection.
-Despite this reduction, the essential dynamics of the system remain intact, allowing for a more straightforward yet still profound analysis of the chaotic nature of such Hamiltonian systems\cite{himmelstrand2013survey}.
+To analyse the late-time dynamics, we utilise two complementary approaches: the continuous billiard flow and the discrete billiard map\footnote{A billiard map is a discrete-time map that captures the state of the system immediately after each reflection off the boundary.} (or Poincaré map).
+The latter serves as a more efficient tool for visualising phase-space structures.
+Here, rather than constantly monitoring the particle's position and velocity on the frictionless surface, this map reduces the phase space to a simpler form, focusing only on the boundary of a billiard and the angles of reflection.
+Despite this reduction, the essential dynamics of the system remain intact, allowing for a more straightforward yet still profound analysis of the chaotic nature of such Hamiltonian systems.

-To begin, let $\varOmega$ be a bounded, closed domain in the plane, where $ \mho $ is the boundary of $ \varOmega $, so $ \mho = \partial {\varOmega} $.
-Orbits of motion are line segments in $\varOmega$ with endpoints on $ \mho $, and adjacent line segments meet on $ \mho $.
-Motion is always considered with constant velocity in line segments, and collisions with $ \mho $ are specular (elastic)\cite{gustafson1998domain}.
+The short-time dynamics, examined using an ensemble of independent single-particle trajectories, also demonstrate the dominant dynamical behaviour of the bounding geometry.
+In particular, the formation, deformation, or disappearance of caustics\footnote{Caustic is a curve to which reflected trajectories are tangent (for once or for always), creating concentrated geometrical patterns.
+In the case of a single IC (i.e. motion of a single particle), the reflected trajectories remain always tangent to the same curve after each reflection.
+However, when considering an ensemble of ICs (i.e. simultaneous evolution of many independent trajectories), these trajectories become tangent to different curves after each reflection.}\cite{Bruce1984, Hungerbühler27052020, BERRY1980257, gutzwiller2014chaos} over successive reflections provides a clear signature of how the boundary shape governs the underlying dynamics.